fieldtrip/website/tutorial/artifacts.md

 ## Background

-Generally speaking, an artifact (or artefact) is some unexpected or unwanted feature in the data that we acquired with our EEG or MEG system.
+Generally speaking, an artifact (American English spelling) or artefact (British English spelling) is some unexpected or unwanted feature in the data that we acquired with our EEG or MEG system.
 Artifacts can be physiological or non-physiological in origin.

 An eyeblink is an example of a physiological artifact that shows up in the EEG.
 The retina is electrically charged and the movement of the eye causesa a deflection of the scalp potential.
 The contribution of this so-called electrooculogram is mainly visible on frontal  electrodes, but when looking carefully enough, you can see it on all electrodes.
 An example of a non-physiological artifact is an EEG electrode that has poor contact with the scalp.
 The corresponding EEG channel will show a flat line, or potentially a lot of noise.